Last Updated on 6 July 2023 by Editorial Team

 Falls from height are one of the most common causes of injury and death on construction sites.
-Employers have a legal obligation to assess the risks of working at height and to implement measures to prevent falls, such as providing guardrails and safety harnesses.
+Therefore, employers have a legal obligation to assess the risks of working at height and to implement measures to prevent falls, such as providing guardrails and safety harnesses.

 Slips, Trips, and Falls

 Slips, trips, and falls are another significant risk on construction sites.
-Employers should ensure that walkways are free from hazards, that workers wear appropriate footwear, and that spills are promptly cleaned up.
+Therefore, employers should ensure that walkways are free from hazards, that workers wear appropriate footwear, and that spills are promptly cleaned up.

 Moving Machinery and Vehicles

 Heavy machinery and vehicles are a common sight on construction sites.
 Employers should ensure that operators are trained, that machinery is maintained, and that workers are kept at a safe distance from moving vehicles.

 Electrical hazards can arise from the use of electrical tools and equipment, and from overhead power lines.
 As a result, employers should ensure that electrical equipment is safe to use and that workers are trained to use it safely.